steveive8/Linear-Algebra/Lec 1 - The Geometry of Linear Equations.md

 ![](./imgs/lec1/2by2.svg)

-So what's the coefficient matrix?
 Anyway what is the matrix though?

 The matrix is **just a rectangular array of numbers.**